imuno/Diploma/README.md

 Diploma is an offline educational platform for incarcerated people that streamlines prison education into one consistent curriculum to further their education.

+Diploma is an offline educational platform for incarcerated people that streamlines prison education from a number of systems, books, and teaching methods into one consistent way for them to further their education.
+Notably, Diploma’s offline capability accounts for how many incarcerated do not have internet access.
+Additionally, existing Diploma users can continue to learn about Diploma after their release from prison.

+Why does education matter for people incarcerated?
+There are currently 2.3 million people incarcerated in the United States.
+Of these people, 37% do not have a GED or high school diploma, and prison education programs are routinely underfunded and understaffed.
+This makes it difficult for people to access opportunity upon release from prison, contributing to a cycle of recidivism where around 40% of people will become incarcerated again within three years of being released (The Petey Greene Program).
+Yet, education significantly reduces recidivism.
+Studies have proven this and continue to highlight the importance of education in changing the narrative of incarceration.
+But next steps vary from state to state, prison to prison, and non-profit to non-profit.
+With Diploma, we hope to bring consistency to the process of prison education to allow for a better experience for people incarcerated.

 ## Authors
 * **Bella Muno**
 * **Blien Habtu**